argoproject/Argo/homepages/README.md

 There are no hard and fast rules for directory structure when it comes to custom homepage layouts.

-A good place to start would be mirroring the basic structure Largo's homepages directory.
+You can start by mirroring the structure Largo's homepages directory.

 For example: